Private Fostering

 Although not an exhaustive list, the questions below may help to identify a privately fostered child:

-• Has the child said that they are no longer living with their parents, e.g., are staying with friends/cousins/family you were hitherto unaware of?
+• Has the child said that they are no longer living with their parents, e.g., are staying with friends/cousins/family you were until then unaware of?

 • Is the child vague about who is looking after them and what their relationship to them is?